mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 COMMIT;
 ```

-This will hang and will *not* show inserted row since T1 hasn't committed.
-Otherwise it would be a phantom read and `READ COMMITTED` does not prevent phantom reads.
+This will hang and will *not* show inserted row since T1 hasn't committed:

 ```sql
 -- T2